MartinaF-Repo/GestureControlledRobot/README.md

 The custom hand can be mounted on an ABB GoFa robot.
 A dedicated Xacro handles flange → palm transformation.
+Note: The official ABB GoFa URDF is not included because it is proprietary.
+The extension Xacro provided here shows how the custom hand attaches to the robot flange.

 ### GoFa joint controller configuration
 <p align="center">